 It’s a good idea to start easy, doing higher repetitions (15-20) and focusing on machines over free weights until your body has gotten used to this type of exercise.
 As you get stronger, you can reduce the repetitions to 8-12 and move to a mix of machines and free weights.

-I have written a post about How to Design a Resistance Training Program that has both a beginner and an advanced program you can use.
-You can also utilize one of the gym workouts or home workouts already designed for you here on TheFitBlog
+Our Fitness Editor Ben Tzeel has written a post about How to Design a Resistance Training Program that has a program you can use.
+You can also utilize this gym workout or this home workout already designed for you here on Diabetes Strong.